etulfnap/react.hx/README.md

 ![React.hx](/react-hx.png?raw=true "React.hx")

-React.hx is a Haxe extern implementation of ReactJS created by Franco Ponticelli (https://github.com/fponticelli) Check out the ReactJS site (http://reactjs.org) for great information and tutorials!
+React.hx is a Haxe extern implementation of ReactJS created by Franco Ponticelli (https://github.com/fponticelli).

+Have a look at the ReactJS site (http://reactjs.org) for great information and tutorials!

 ## Status: Proof of concept